Please learn how to kick your swim fins to get the best from them. Happy finning!

-Kick your fins from hips with slight knee-bend
+How to kick your swim fins from hips

 Your kick balances your arm pull

-Best for full stroke swimming (arms and legs)
+Best for full stroke swimming (arms & legs)

 Great for kicking exercises too